arup-group/speckleGSA/_docs/01_grasshopper_sending.md

 Now we have created our basic geometrical features we need to create some analysis properties.

-It is at this point where we need to understand a little more about the Speckle data format.
-To mark each object as 'the same' over multiple stream updates each sender marks its objects with an 'application id'.
-This key gives us a handy way to identify any object, so instead of needing keys to specific tables (e.g. property id = 5) we can instead just refer to the application id to link one object to another.

-So the steps to create a 1d property and link it to a 1d element are:
+The steps to create a 1d property and link it to a 1d element are:

 * Create a `Structural1DProperty` using the `Schema Builder` component
 * Assign its key properties (section shape and profile)
-* Use the `Get ApplicationId` component to find out the Structural1DProperty's identifier
-* Wire that id to the PropertyRef input of the Structural1DProperty
+* Wire the output of the `Structural1DProperty` to the `PropertyRef` input of the `Structural1DElement`.

-The `Get ApplicationId` component is not in the main Speckle Grasshopper plugin.
-Instead use the [Arup version of the Speckle Grasshopper plugin](https://www.youtube.com/watch?v=oHg5SJYRHA0).
+The above process will only work if you are using the SpeckleGrasshopper-cx components.
+[The latest version of these components can be found on the GitHub releases page](https://github.com/arup-group/SpeckleRhino/releases)
 {: .notice--warning}

 ![Assign 1d prop]({{site.baseurl}}/assets/images/user_docs/grasshopper/gh_assign_1d_prop.png)